Let's Encrypt integration¶

 Setting fallback wildcard certificate¶

-can be replaced with a custom wildcard certificate in the
+fallback certificate can be replaced with a custom wildcard certificate by editing the domain

 Manually renewing Let's Encrypt certificate¶